Last week, Vulture’s Emily Yoshida memorably admitted, “I think I saw The Hitman’s Bodyguard, but I can’t be sure.”

 It’s in those moments that Hitman’s Bodyguard feels like something worth remembering, but there aren’t enough of them.
 Instead, what you have is a perfectly watchable buddy comedy which you’ll probably forget as soon as it’s over.

 THE BOTTOM LINE

 The bar for the modern buddy comedy was set pretty high last year by The Nice Guys, and if you want to lovingly mock the genre you can’t go wrong with The Other Guys.
 The Hitman’s Bodyguard has positive elements from both of those, but it doesn’t know how to add them up to make a consistent and truly memorable movie.
 Luckily, there’s enough Ryan Reynolds cleverness here and likable chemistry between Reynolds and Jackson to make Hitman something you might not mind watching if you’re already a fan of either actor or buddy comedy movies in general.
-But it feels like the definition of a passably entertaining comedy to fill up theaters during the dog days of August or to be pushed on airplane passengers looking for a time-killing in-flight movie.
+But it feels like the definition of a passably entertaining comedy to fill up theaters during the dog days of August.